Heimdal

 Are DNS servers vulnerable to attacks?

-The short answer is: YES.
-According to a study by IDC published in June 2022, 88% of organizations experienced at least one DNS attack last year.
-Each one of these attacks had an average financial impact of $942,000.
-Additionally, 70% of these incidents led to application downtime.
+According to a study by IDC for 2023, 90 % of organizations experienced at least one DNS attack last year.
+Each one of these attacks had an average financial impact of $1.1million.
+Additionally, 73% of these incidents led to application downtime.

-The DNS was not made with security in mind, but many standards were published to ensure website safety.
+The DNS was not made with security in mind, but afterwords, researchers published security standards to ensure website safety.
 While DNS Security Extensions and other best practices are helpful, they have their limitations.

-Due to limitations and technological changes, DNS servers are vulnerable to various attacks including spoofing, amplification, DoS (Denial of Service), and private information extortion.
+DNS servers are still vulnerable to various attacks including spoofing, amplification, DoS (Denial of Service), and private information extortion.

 CTA button with a blue background, message to explore Heimdal's DNS security solution